Kenya fines 5 banks $3.75 mln under anti-money laundering laws

 By Omar Mohammed

-NAIROBI, March 5 (Reuters) - Kenya's chief prosecutor said on Thursday five commercial banks must pay a fine of 385 million shillings ($3.75 million) for violating anti-money laundering laws, adding his office reserved the right to prosecute them in the future.
+NAIROBI, March 5 (Reuters) - Kenya's chief prosecutor on Thursday fined five banks a total of 385 million shillings ($3.75 million) for not reporting suspicious transactions under anti-money laundering laws, adding his office reserved the right to prosecute them in the future.

-The five are KCB Group KCB.NR, Equity EQTY.NR, Co-op Bank Kenya COOP.NR, StanChart Kenya SCBK.NR and Diamond Trust DTK.NR.
+Some of the banks fined are among the biggest in Kenya, including KCB Group KCB.NR and Equity EQTY.NR.
+Others that were hit with penalties were Co-op Bank Kenya COOP.NR, StanChart Kenya SCBK.NR and Diamond Trust DTK.NR.

 The charges related to the theft of nearly $100 million from the National Youth Service (NYS).
 Dozens of senior government officials and business people were charged in May 2018 with various crimes.